Greater-than sign: Greater-than sign with equals sign

-In BASIC, Lisp-family languages, and C-family languages (including Java and C++), operator >= means "greater than or equal to".
+In BASIC, Lisp-family languages, Lua and C-family languages (including Java and C++) the operator >= means "greater than or equal to".
 In Sinclair BASIC it is encoded as a single-byte code point token.

-In Fortran, operator .GE. means "greater than or equal to".
+In Fortran, the operator .GE. means "greater than or equal to".

 In Bourne shell and Windows PowerShell, the operator -ge means "greater than or equal to".